lipskiyp/fastapi_template/README.md

 ## Overview

 The project implements a scalable asynchronous FastAPI backend for a messenger application with OAuth JWT Bearer user authentication flow.
+The project architecture can easily be modified and utilized for any other REST API.
 New users can be created and authenticated via the API.
 Authenticated users can create new multi-user message threads and send/receive messages to/from other users.

-The backend implements a variation of an MVC architecture:

-- Models represent various data structures (e.g. users).
-- Routers act as API client interfaces (i.e. views).
-- Controllers implement high-level data business logic.
-- Repositories handle low-level data access and operations.

 ## Core Technologies